aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

 In this exercise, you'll use Azure Synapse Data Explorer to analyze time-series data.

-## Exercise: Provision a Synapse Analytics workspace
+## Exercise: Provision a Synapse Analytics workspace and Data Explorer pool

 ### Task 1: Create a Synapse Analytics workspace